phdru/m_librarian/docs/command_line.rst

 option `-d` it also prints the list of authors and genres, and also series the book belongs to (if any) and the serial number of the book in the series.
-With two options `-d` (`-d -d` or simply `-dd`) it also prints the file date, language and file extension.
+With two options `-d` (`-d -d` or simply `-dd`) it also prints the file date and language.
+With three `-d` it prints archive name, file name, extension and size, and flag if the book is marked to be deleted.

 Extension search
 ^^^^^^^^^^^^^^^^